Budapest in January: Weather & 13 Best Things to Do (2026)

 The thermal baths have both hot and cold water baths, and relaxing in the warm water baths in January is one of the best things to do in Budapest.

-➡️ Book a Day Ticket at Széchenyi Bath here!
-Escape the cold at one of its heated pools (Rated 4.3/5 ⭐ on 22,721 Reviews)
+➡️ Book a Day Ticket for the Széchenyi Baths here!
+Escape the cold and chill in one of the heated pools (Rated 4.3/5 on 25,135 reviews)

 2. GO ON A BOAT CRUISE